Death of Marilyn Monroe: Timeline

 Monroe spent the last day of her life, Saturday, August 4, 1962, at her Brentwood home.
 In the morning, she met photographer Lawrence Schiller to discuss the possibility of Playboy publishing nude photos taken of her on the set of Something's Got to Give.
 She also received a massage from her personal massage therapist, talked with friends on the phone, and signed for deliveries.
 Also present at the house that morning were her housekeeper, Eunice Murray, and her publicist Patricia Newcomb, who had stayed overnight.
 According to Newcomb, they had an argument because Monroe had not slept well the night before.

 At 4:30 p.m.
 PDT, Monroe's psychiatrist Ralph Greenson arrived at the house to conduct a therapy session and asked Newcomb to leave.
-Before Greenson left at around 7 p.m., he asked Murray to stay overnight and keep Monroe company.
-At approximately 7–7:15, Monroe received a call from Joe DiMaggio Jr., with whom she had stayed close since her divorce from his father, the elder Joe DiMaggio.
+Before Greenson left at around 7:00 p.m., he asked Murray to stay overnight and keep Monroe company.
+At approximately 7:00-7:15 p.m., Monroe received a call from Joe DiMaggio Jr., with whom she had stayed close since her divorce from his father, the elder Joe DiMaggio.
 DiMaggio told Monroe that he had broken up with a girlfriend she did not like, and he detected nothing alarming in Monroe's behavior.
 At around 7:40–7:45, Monroe telephoned Greenson to tell him the news about the breakup of DiMaggio and his girlfriend.

-Monroe retired to her bedroom at approximately 8 p.m.
+Monroe retired to her bedroom at around 8:00 p.m.
 She received a call from actor Peter Lawford, brother-in-law of President Kennedy, who was hoping to persuade her to attend his party that night.
 Lawford became alarmed because Monroe sounded like she was under the influence of drugs.
-She told him, "Say goodbye to Pat, say goodbye to the president, and say goodbye to yourself, because you're a nice guy", before drifting off.
-Unable to reach Monroe, Lawford called his agent Milton Ebbins, who unsuccessfully tried to reach Greenson and later called Monroe's lawyer, Milton A. "Mickey" Rudin.
+She allegedly told him, "Say goodbye to Pat, say goodbye to the president, and say goodbye to yourself, because you're a nice guy", before drifting off.
+Unable to reach her again, Lawford called his agent Milton Ebbins, who unsuccessfully tried to reach Greenson and later called Monroe's lawyer, Milton A. "Mickey" Rudin.
 Rudin called Monroe's house and was assured by Murray that she was fine.